 Treatment for a severe episode of hyperammonemia may include dialysis, hemofiltration, and/or ammonia scavenging medications that allow alternative methods of excretion of the excessive ammonia to help prevent the serious neurological impact of hyperammonemia.3 For people with severe UCD, liver transplantation is an option which some consider a cure for UCD.
 However, liver transplantation carries its own risks and accompanying health issues including risk of surgery, rejection of the transplanted liver, and the lifelong need to take medications to suppress the immune system.4 Liver transplantation in children also carries its own set of considerations, including the currently unknown impact of life-long immunosuppressant drugs on a child’s growth, development, and psychological wellbeing.5,6

 Ongoing medical therapy for UCDs includes strict dietary restrictions of protein often along with a special medical food containing essential amino acids to maintain a safe level of ammonia in the blood.3,7-9 Replacement of amino acids from the urea cycle such as arginine and citrulline (for some UCDs), and supplementation of vitamins and minerals that may be lacking due to protein restrictions is often employed.1

-Acer, in collaboration with Relief Therapeutics, is advancing ACER-001, a proprietary powder formulation of sodium phenylbutyrate (NaPB) designed to be both taste-masked and immediate release, as a treatment option for patients with UCDs.
+Acer, in collaboration with Relief Therapeutics, is advancing ACER-001, a proprietary immediate release multi-particulate powder formulation of sodium phenylbutyrate (NaPB) with a taste-masked coating, as a treatment option for patients with UCDs.